danielkremes05/studiesAboutCollectionsInJava/README.md

-# Basic operations with Set
+# Basic operations with Set DONE

 ## 1. set of guests: STATUS OK